 Cabbage is a cool season crop that you can grow twice in a year.
 Some varieties of cabbage, such as Savoy, will take up to 88 days to form heads.
 If you’re wondering when will cabbage make a head, you may simply need to wait longer or your plants may be stressed by improper culture or temperatures.
 When a cabbage does not form a head, this condition is called blindness and can arise for many reasons.

 When Will Cabbage Make a Head?

-The answer to “when will cabbage make a head” is varied.
+The answer to, “When will cabbage make a head?” is, it depends.
 The common green cabbages form heads more quickly than the huge Savoy cabbage.
 You can expect to see heads in approximately 71 days with green cabbage.
 Red cabbage takes slightly longer and Nappa cabbage will form small heads in only 57 days.